Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Learn how SRV records enable service discovery by specifying host and port information for services.
 Includes examples for the DNScale dashboard and API.

 An SRV (Service) record specifies the location of servers for specific services.
-Unlike A records that simply map names to IPs, SRV records provide the hostname, port, priority, and weight for a service—enabling sophisticated service discovery and load balancing.
+Unlike A records that simply map names to IPs, SRV records provide the hostname, port, priority, and weight for a service — enabling sophisticated service discovery and load balancing through DNS.

 How SRV Records Work